Connective tissue massage

-Connective tissue massage, like lymphatic drainage, is a classic manual therapy in the field of physiotherapy and is designed to improve your health.
+Connective tissue massage, like Lymphatic drainage is a gentle massage technique aimed at stimulating and supporting the lymph flow in the body.
+The lymphatic system plays a crucial role in detoxifying and cleansing the...
+More, is a classic manual therapy in the field of physiotherapy and is designed to improve your health.
 It is performed with hands and positively affects your organism on many different levels.
 In contrast to a feel-good massage, which primarily serves to relax, the connective tissue massage is a supportive treatment option for various physical discomforts.
 From this text you will get to know what the definition of connective tissue massage is, which techniques belong to it and how it is applied.

 What is the definition of a connective tissue massage?

 The massage of the connective tissue is also called subcutaneous reflex therapy (SRT) or subcutaneous reflexive therapy (subcutaneous = under the skin, reflexive = concerning the reflexes).
 Special grip techniques are used to treat the zones around your skin, the subcutaneous tissue underneath, the underlying fatty tissue and the fasciae (soft-part components of the connective tissue).
 The manual treatment of the tissue layers loosens and releases adhesions.

 The main area that is treated when performing connective tissue massage is your back and eventually your abdomen.
 At the beginning of the therapy, the massage technique is initially only used on the pelvis.
 Over the course of further sessions, your entire back will gradually follow.
 There are also special forms of therapy that involve the treatment of individual body segments (segment massage).

 What are the origins of connective tissue massage?